Jakey-Jakey/Bearsum/README.md

-# 🐻 Pocket Summarizer & Storyteller
+# 🐻 Pocket Summarizer

-A polished web application built with Flask that offers two powerful AI-powered tools in one interface:
+A polished web application built with Flask that offers powerful AI-powered tools in one interface:

-1. **File Summarizer** - Upload multiple text files and get a concise AI-generated summary
+**File Summarizer** - Upload multiple text files and get a concise AI-generated summary
-2. **GitHub Storyteller** - Transform any public GitHub repository's commit history into an entertaining fictional narrative

 Both tools leverage the Perplexity AI API (using Llama 3 models) to generate high-quality, readable content.